the-events-calendar/event-tickets/readme.txt

 * Fix - Update file path in the docblocks of the templates for The Events Calendar new views.
 [ET-713]
 * Fix - Hitting enter in the tickets form changes ticket quantities.
 [ETP-43]
+* Fix - Ensure we're loading the common full styles when required.
+This fixes missing styles problems from the tickets block.
+[ET-725]

 = [4.11.3] 2019-02-06 =